buerzlh/da/README.md

 # da
 PyTorch implementation for **Prototype-Based Multisource Domain Adaptation** (TNNLS2021).
-This repository is based on framework from [dassl](https://github.com/KaiyangZhou/Dassl.pytorch) modified part of the code.
+This repository is based on framework from [dassl](https://github.com/KaiyangZhou/Dassl.pytorch) and modified part of the code.

 The installation can refer to dassl.